Expert Tips For Traveling To Europe For More Fun, Less Stress

 18. Be Aware of Your Surroundings

-Pickpockets tend to focus on their victims where they know tourists may be prevalent, like near high-volume sights (think the Colosseum in Rome) and in transportation hubs like metros and train stations.
+Pickpockets tend to focus on their victims where they know tourists are likely to be, such as near high-volume sights (think the Colosseum in Rome) and in transportation hubs like metros and train stations.

 19. Keep Your Online Activity Secure

-• When charging devices in public spaces (like at airports), plug the charging cable’s USB into a brick/block and then into an outlet.
+• When charging devices in public spaces (like airports), plug the charging cable’s USB port into a brick/block (or use a data blocker), then into an outlet.
 Don’t plug your charging cable directly into USB ports.
 Some have been known to collect data from devices while charging.

-• Be careful when entering your passcode when accessing your smartphone.
-Someone could be watching you and know how to gain access to all your data and financial accounts if they can steal your smartphone.
-Just a word to the wise.
+• Be careful when entering your smartphone’s passcode.
+Someone could be watching you and know how to access all your data and financial accounts if they steal your smartphone.
 It’s been known to happen.
+Two quick tips are to use a 6-digit (instead of a 4-digit) password and to keep your phone close to you when entering it.
+Partially blocking the phone when entering your password and using a longer password can help deter a scammer.

 • On a related security note (to keep your travel plans private), don’t post pictures of your trip on social media until you return home.
 You don’t want to tell the world your home is empty while you’re away.